The-AI-Alliance/open-trusted-data-initiative/docs/our-processing.markdown

 {:toc}
 </details>

 ## Provenance and Governance

-Given the importance to us of provenance and governance of our datasets in this initiative, we will process all proposed datasets to ensure they meet our guidelines.
+Given the importance of provenance and governance for the datasets in this initiative, we will analyze all proposed datasets to ensure they meet our [dataset requirements]({{site.baseurl/dataset-requirements/dataset-requirements}}).
 We will publish the technical details of these processes soon.
 The [Data and Trust Alliance](https://dataandtrustalliance.org/) standard for [provenance](https://dataandtrustalliance.org/work/data-provenance-standards) will inform our work.

 ## Data Quality and &ldquo;Cleanliness&rdquo;